-- 1. By way of derogation from Article 2(2), counterparties may provide in their risk management procedures referred to in Article 2(1) that initial margins are not collected where any of the following conditions are met: - (a) neither counterparty belongs to any group and the sum of all initial margins required to be collected by either counterparty is equal to or lower than EUR 50 million: - (b) the counterparties are part of different groups and the sum of all initial margins to be collected from all counterparties belonging to the posting group is equal to or lower than EUR 50 million; - (c) both counterparties belong to the same group and the sum of all initial margins required to be collected by either counterparty is equal to or lower than EUR 10 million. - 2.
-Where a counterparty does not collect initial margins in accordance with paragraph 1(b), the risk management procedures referred to in Article 2(1) shall include
+- 1. By way of derogation from Article 2(2), the risk management procedures referred to in Article 2(1) may provide that a counterparty reduce the initial margin collected by an amount up to EUR 50 mln from another counterparty where: - (a) neither counterparty belongs to any group and the sum of all initial margins required to be collected by that counterparty from the other counterparty is equal to or lower than EUR 50 million; - (b) the counterparties are part of different groups and the sum of all initial margins to be collected from all counterparties belonging to the posting group by all counterparties belonging to the collecting group is equal to or lower than EUR 50 million; - (c) both counterparties belong to the same group and the sum of all initial margins required to be collected by that counterparty from the other counterparty is equal to or lower than EUR 10 million. - 2.
+Where a counterparty does not collect initial margins in accordance with paragraph 1(b), the risk management procedures referred to in Article 2(1) shall include provisions on monitoring, at group level, whether that threshold is exceeded and for the retention of appropriate records of the group's exposures to each single counterparty in the same group.

-- provisions on monitoring, at group level, whether that threshold is exceeded and for the retention of appropriate records of the group's exposures to each single counterparty in the same group. - 3.
-UCITS authorised in accordance with Directive 2009/65/EC and alternative investment funds managed by AIFMs authorised or registered in accordance with Directive 2011/61/EU shall be considered distinct entities and treated separately when applying the thresholds referred to in paragraph 1 where the following conditions are met: - (a) the funds are distinct segregated pools of assets for the purposes of the fund's insolvency or bankruptcy; - (b) the segregated pools of assets are not collateralised, guaranteed or otherwise financially supported by other investment funds or their managers.
+- 3. UCITS authorised in accordance with Directive 2009/65/EC, alternative investment funds and investment firms authorised in accordance with Directive 2004/39/EC where acting as portfolio managers shall be considered distinct entities and treated separately when applying the thresholds referred to in paragraph 1 where the following conditions are met: - (a) the funds are distinct segregated pools of assets for the purposes of the fund's insolvency or bankruptcy; - (b) the segregated pools of assets are not collateralised, guaranteed or otherwise financially supported by other investment funds or their managers.

-SECTION 3 EXEMPTIONS FROM THE REQUIREMENT TO POST OR COLLECT INITIAL OR
+SECTION 3 EXEMPTIONS FROM THE REQUIREMENT TO POST OR COLLECT INITIAL OR VARIATION MARGIN